ku4qo/SS-40-Digital-Transceiver/README.md

 The transmitter is a class-E design similar to that in the QRP Labs QCX.
 It provides 4 to 5 watts out with a 12v supply that is easily within FCC purity requirements.
 It also uses a PIN diode T/R switch that is sequenced by the CPU, which greatly reduces big-signal intermodulation artifacts of simple diode-switched transceivers.

-The Digital control board provides agile VFO and transmit signals, as well as an iambic keyer, sideband switching, and T/R control.
+The Arduino NANO based Digital Control board provides agile VFO and transmit signals, as well as an iambic keyer, sideband switching, RIT and T/R control.

 The modules can be built as needed to create different configurations.